wavefrontHQ/docs/pages/doc/examine-usage-ingestion.md

 ## How to Go to the Usage Summary Dashboard?

-You can navigate to the Usage Summary dashboard and get an overview of your ingested and scanned rates per [billing period](glossary.html#b).
+You can navigate to the Usage Summary dashboard and get an overview of your ingestion and scan rates per [billing period](glossary.html#b).
 You can go up to 2 years back in time.

 1. Log in to your service instance (`https://<your_instance>.wavefront.com`).
 1. From the gear icon <i class="fa fa-cog"/> on the toolbar, select **Usage Portal**.

     {% include tip.html content="If you are a Super Admin user and enabled Super Admin mode, the menu item is **Usage and Subscriptions**." %}

     The **Usage Summary** tab opens.
-This tab contains the dashboard with an overview of the ingested and scanned rates.
+This tab contains the dashboard with charts of your ingestion and scan rates.
 1. From the **Billing Month** drop-down menu, select the billing period you are interested in.

 ## Understand the Data

-The **Usage Summary** dashboard shows charts for the selected [billing period](glossary.html#b).
+The **Usage Summary** dashboard shows your PPS usage over the selected [billing period](glossary.html#b).

-{% include note.html content="The charts slightly differ for the two types of contract commitments - **billable** and **burndown**. "%}
+{% include note.html content="The charts on the dashboard slightly differ for the two types of contract commitments - **billable** vs. **burndown**. "%}

 Here's an example of how the dashboard may look like if you have a billable commit contract.